In a year where Oregon libraries saw more book challenges than ever, Salem’s has seen more community support, librarians said.

 Salem saw one challenge in December 2022, after a patron threw away a stack of LGBTQ history books in the trash.
 The patron was asked to leave for the day and provided a copy of the library’s policy for requesting reconsideration of books, according to the State Library.

-Sonja Sommerville, the library’s programming and outreach coordinator, said the Salem library saw a second challenge earlier this year, which she said didn’t align with the nationwide trend.
+Sonja Somerville, the library’s programming and outreach coordinator, said the Salem library saw a second challenge earlier this year, which she said didn’t align with the nationwide trend.
 A patron followed the proper reporting channels to ask the library to reconsider a nonfiction memoir for factual inaccuracies.

 “Our library established that it was probably as true as any memoir, memoir being made of memory, so we did uphold the book on that and it continues to be on the shelf,” she said.